clearml/.github/profile/readme.md

 </div>

-ClearML is a full-stack, open, AI development platform designed to streamline everything from infrastructure management to GenAI deployment.
+ClearML is a full-stack, open source AI platform designed to streamline everything from infrastructure management to GenAI deployment.

 ## Platform Capabilities